Bulovas hits 38-yarder, Vandy beats CSU to snap 11-game skid - WHIZ News

-Seals drove the Commodores into field-goal range courtesy of a pass-interference penalty and a targeting call.
+Seals drove the Commodores into field-goal range with help from a pass-interference penalty and a targeting call.
 Bulovas jumped up in excitement after making the kick, hugging his holder.
 His teammates soon joined in once the final horn sounded.

-“The guys in the locker room sure deserve it,” said Bulovas, a transfer from Alabama.
+“The guys in the locker room sure deserve it,” said Bulovas, who converted 22 of 29 field goals while with Alabama from 2017-20.
 “They wrote the letter.
 I just sealed the envelope.”

 Seals threw two TD passes and ran in another for the Commodores (1-1), who earned their first win under new coach Clark Lea.
 It was Vanderbilt’s first victory since knocking off East Tennessee State 38-0 on Nov.
 23, 2019.
 The Commodores were coming off a loss to ETSU, an FCS team, last week.